 Our school is non-denominational and has a diverse ethnic and religious population.
-As such our Religious Education and assemblies include opportunities for learning about different beliefs and festivals and provide opportunity to address many of the specific safeguarding issues.
+As such our Religious Education through a timetable of topic daysinclude opportunities for learning about different beliefs and festivals and provide opportunity to address many of the specific safeguarding issues.